AnimePub/.github/profile/README.md

 ## 🎉 Features That Rock

 - **Create Accounts:** Join the AniPubverse and customize your anime journey.
+- **AniPub AI.Zero Two:** Talk with Zero Two ..
+Your smart Assistant !
+-
 - **Stream Anime:** Lightning-fast streaming with crystal-clear quality.
-- **Save & Download:** Bookmark your faves or download for offline binges.
+- **Save & Download:** Bookmark your faves or download(upcoming) for offline binges.
 - **Epic Playlists:** Curate and share your ultimate anime playlists.
-- **Community Vibes:** Rate and connect with fellow anime legends (commenting coming soon!).
+- **Community Vibes:** Rate and connect with fellow anime legends
 - **Sleek UI:** Powered by EJS, custom CSS, and JavaScript for a futuristic feel.
-- **Fortress-Level Security:** JWT authentication, hashed passwords, and session controls (OAuth coming soon!).
+- **Fortress-Level Security:** JWT authentication, hashed passwords, and session controls and google OAuth
-- **Cloud Hosted:** Always online, always fast, powered by Render.com.
+- **Cloud Hosted:** Always online, always fast.

 ---